NexGenDesigns/NexGen-Designs/README.md

 - **NexGen | Car Spawner**: Spawns in cars when interacted with.
 - **NexGen | Wood and Steel shelf**: Holds stuff such as decorations.

-*(Feel free to replace the placeholder text with actual model names and descriptions.)*

 ### Why Choose Us?

 Choosing NexGen Designs means you're partnering with a team that is passionate about pushing the boundaries of creativity and technology in game development.
 We cater to both novice and experienced developers, providing resources designed to help you succeed.